spikedoanz/spikedoanz.github.io/content/index.md

 mathematician by
 <b onclick="document.getElementById('darkmode-toggle').click();">night</b>.

+i used to [[work|me]] at one of the math asi labs, but now do independent math, plt, machine learning and create work.

 if you've gotten this far, feel free to say hi wherever you find me! you can DM me on [twitter](https://twitter.com/spikedoanz) or email me at spikedoanz at gmail dot com.